favonia/cloudflare-ddns/README.markdown

   - IP6_PROVIDER=local.iface:eth0
 ```

-If you want to change where outbound requests leave the container instead, see [Route outbound requests through a specific Docker network](#docker-network-routing).
+If you want to change where outbound requests leave the container instead, see [Route through a specific host interface](#interface-routing).

 🧪 `local.iface:<iface>` is still experimental.